Trouble downshifting? Could be the torque converter clutch.

-Hill Fla where most of us drivers are over they...
+I live in Spring Hill, Fla., where most of us drivers are over 70 (they

 sometimes call this God's Waiting Room!).
 I've enjoyed reading your